Padajon Surigao

-The Padajon Surigao is a Surigao del Norte regional political party in the Philippines, closely affiliated with the Kabalikat ng Malayang Pilipino and later, Lakas–CMD.
+The Padajon Surigao (PS) is a Surigao del Norte regional political party in the Philippines, closely affiliated with the Kabalikat ng Malayang Pilipino and later, Lakas–CMD.

 There are no results available of the last elections for the House of Representatives, but according to the website of the House, the party holds two out of 235 seats (state of the parties, June 2007).